eyolfson/django-gitolite/README.md

-# Django Gitolite App
+# Django Gitolite

-Provides a basic front-end for Gitolite.
+A basic Django app for using Gitolite

 ## Configuration

 By default the Gitolite rc file is `~/.gitolite.rc`.
 Follow these steps:

-1. Add `LOCAL_CODE => "$ENV{HOME}/local",` to the rc file.
+1. Add `LOCAL_CODE => "$rc{GL_ADMIN_BASE}/local",` to the rc file.
-2. Create `~/local/triggers/post-compile/django`, it should be executable and call the `gitolitetrigger` management command.
+2. Create `~/.gitolite/local/triggers/post-compile/django`, it should be
+   executable and call the `gitolitetrigger` management command.
-3. Create `~/local/hooks/common/post_receive`, it should be executable and call the `gitolitehook` management command.
+3. Create `~/.gitolite/local/hooks/common/post-receive`, it should be
+   executable and call the `gitolitehook` management command.
 4. Add `POST_COMPILE => ['post-compile/django'],` to the rc file.
 5. Add `POST_CREATE => ['post-compile/django'],` to the rc file.
 6. Add `SSH_AUTHKEYS => ['post-compile/ssh-authkeys'],` to the rc file.

+This is an example `post-compile/django` script:

+    #!/bin/bash
+    PYTHONPATH=/srv/git/site DJANGO_SETTINGS_MODULE=settings \
+    python /srv/git/site/manage.py gitolitetrigger $@

+This is an example `post-receive` script:

+    #!/bin/bash
+    PYTHONPATH=/srv/git/site DJANGO_SETTINGS_MODULE=settings \
+    python /srv/git/site/manage.py gitolitehook $@

 ### Running as another user